wucc009/cfRNA-PTB-Model/README.md

 ## 🚀 Overview

-This repository contains the training, testing, and validation datasets used in the study.
-It provides a complete computational pipeline for developing a 5-gene pair signature for pulmonary tuberculosis (PTB) diagnosis using cfRNA data.
-The workflow covers the entire process, including gene-pair feature extraction, model selection, feature selection, hyperparameter optimization and model construction, model validation.
+This repository contains: (i) the training, testing, and validation datasets used in the study; (ii) a complete computational pipeline for developing a 5-gene pair signature for PTB diagnosis using cfRNA data (covering feature extraction, model selection, feature selection, hyperparameter optimization, model construction and model validation); and (iii) reproducible scripts to retrieve performance metrics of the parent study model on the validation cohort.

 ## 📂 Project Structure